Brisbane Boys' College: Campus

-Uniform

-The college uniform varies throughout the grades, these being between Years Prep–3, 4–6, 7–11 and 12.
-One defining factor of the uniform is the boater, a straw hat worn to and from the school and in public that has been a college tradition since its conception.
-In Years 4–6, the uniform consists of a green shirt, a green and black tie, grey shorts and plain grey socks.

-In Years 7–11, the only difference is that trousers are worn, and in Year 12 a white shirt is worn.

-Green, white and black striped blazers are worn in terms 2 and 3.
-Blazers display "Colours" which are awards that warrant embroidery on the pockets of the blazer.
-Lines, Half-Colours and Full-Colours are displayed on the bottom, top right-hand and top left-hand and pocket respectively, and each display a line of text detailing the category of achievement and the year the award was given.
-Half-Colours and Full-Colours exhibit altered forms of the BBC emblem, while school captains have a gold full colour emblem.

-Students in leadership positions, such as house captains and prefects, are given a badge with their name and position within the school.
-Prefects wear a tie and boater-band, of which both feature green, black and gold stripes.
+In 2022 it was reported that Brisbane Boys' College, in partnership with the Presbyterian Methodist Schools Association, settled on the purchase of the neighbouring 1.23 ha Goldicott, outlying A$17 million.

 House system

 The school is divided into a house system with ten houses.

+The house system was introduced in 1931 by the headmaster at the time Mr Hamilton.
+The school was divided into 3 Houses - School House (Boarders), Wesley House (Day Boys A-L) and Knox House (Day Boys M-Z).

+Due to increasing numbers of boarders School House was sub-divided into Rudd and Campbell House in 1950.
+However due to boarding numbers once again declining, the two houses were briefly managed together, before the decision was made to continue with only Rudd House for boarders, with Campbell placed in hibernation until 1976, when it was reactivated as a day house.
+Five new day houses were introduced in 1980, (Flynn, Hamilton, McKenzie and Wheller).
+Birtles was house was introduced in 1998, and Cole House was introduced in 2020 after the retirement of long time chaplain Reverend Cole the previous year.

 Co-curriculum

 Music

 The music department hosts string, orchestral and vocal ensembles, as well as concert and stage bands throughout the levels of the school.
-Brisbane Boys' College maintains the tradition of conducting a pipe band, which plays at public events such as the annual ANZAC Day March in Brisbane and the 2018 Royal Edinburgh Military Tattoo in Edinburgh and in the special 2019 Sydney Tattoo.
+The school's strings program is among the most prestigious in Queensland.
+Brisbane Boys' College maintains the tradition of conducting a pipe band, which plays at public events such as the annual ANZAC Day March in Brisbane.
+The pipe band has also played at the 2018, 2022, and 2024 Royal Edinburgh Military Tattoo in Edinburgh, the special 2019 Sydney Tattoo, and also the 2023 Royal Nova Scotia International Tattoo.

 Sport

-The college offers rugby, football, rowing, gymnastics, cricket, basketball, volleyball, chess, tennis, cross-country, Australian rules football, athletics, swimming, waterpolo, golf and sailing.
+The college offers rugby, football, rowing, gymnastics, cricket, basketball, volleyball, chess, tennis, debating, cross-country, Australian rules football, athletics, swimming, waterpolo, golf and sailing.

-They have a number of former representative players and coaches as directors and coaches at the college.
+They have a number of former representative players and coaches as coaches at the college.